 Other places near Avignon to visit

 Avignon is a wonderful city to explore and it also makes for a great base from which to visit other places in the Provence such as the famous lavender fields and Châteauneuf-du-Pape, a famous wine area just north of Avignon.
 Read more about things to do in Châteauneuf-du-Pape.
+Another nearby city to visit is Nîmes, with its amazing Roman monuments.
+Read more about things to see in Nîmes.
 This part of France is absolutely stunning!

 For fans of Van Gogh, there’s Saint-Rémy de Provence.
 If you love nature walks, there’s the Alpilles Nature Park in the hills just south of Avignon.
 You can combine this hike with something quite extraordinary: the Carrières de Lumières, a spectacular multimedia show inside an old stone quarry.
 Read about my visit to Carrières de Lumières.